Federated Learning with Nonvacuous Generalisation Bounds

 \Cref{tab:PerezOrtiz2020Ordered} gathers our results for \textsc{GenFL} applied with $f_{1},f_{2}$ alongside \textsc{FedBound}.
+Recall that ``KL penalty $=0.1$''means that the KL term in the \emph{training} objective is multiplied by $0.1$.
+Conversely, ``No KL penalty'' uses the full KL with factor $1.0$.
+This weighting affects optimisation but not the KL value later reported inside the PAC-Bayes bound.
+Also recall that the true generalization error $R_D(Q)$ is a distributional expectation and is not directly observable, we then plotted the empirical generalization error (``test error''), which estimates $R_D(Q)$ with high precision thanks to Hoeffding's inequality.
+Independently, \Cref{alg:FedBound} provides a high-probability \emph{upper bound} on $R_D(Q)$ via the PAC-Bayes bound.
 We compared our results with 100 clients with the output of our algorithms for 1 client, corresponding to the batch learning case.
 Our FL algorithms benefit from nonvacuous theoretical guarantees and test errors.
 In the case of data-dependent priors, test errors of \textsc{GenFL} nearly reach for both $f_{1}$ and $f_{2}$, the precision of their batch counterpart (3\% in FL and 2\% in batch).
 In the case of random prior, the KL penalty has a strong positive influence on the test errors.
 The generalisation bounds of our algorithms are uniformly deteriorated compared to the batch setting, \emph{while being of the same magnitude}.
 This is important to notice as this is the price to pay to adapt batch bounds to a federated setting.
 Indeed, as each user only optimised a proxy of the common generalisation bound, it is legitimate to retrieve in our results a short discrepancy comparing to the batch case.